 Classroom Policy – ATTENDANCE, CLASS PARTICIPATION, ASSIGNMENTS:

-All students are expected to attend all lectures and labs.
+All students are expected to attend all classes, lectures, labs, and activities.

-Tardy – Tardiness is leaving early during class time or taking unscheduled breaks will negatively affect your grade.
-A student is considered tardy when she/he is not in class by the end of the attendance taking.
+Tardy – is coming to class late, leaving class early, or taking unscheduled breaks.

 A student will be given a warning when a pattern of tardiness is evident.
-The same policy will apply to leaving class early or taking unscheduled breaks during class.

 A student who is tardy must e-mail the instructor indicating what strategies they will use to prevent future tardies and indicate whether the tardy was due to an emergency situation.

-If the tardy was due to an emergent situation, documentation must be provided to the OTA Office prior to the next class.
+A student who is present but not actively participating in lab and class activities will be considered tardy and possibly absent if a majority of the class activities are not participated in.

-Tardiness, especially habitual tardiness, is a disruption of the educational process therefore more than 2 tardies will count as 1 class absence.
+2 tardies will count as 1 class absence.

-Students are responsible for all material missed due to tardies.

-Active class participation is expected and will be graded.

-A student who misses more than the number of hours a class is offered in a week in any sequence may be dropped from the course.
-Tardies resulting in the equivalent of 1 class absence will be counted as the equivalent of hours for that 1 class.
-Notification to Instructor of Absence – A student is required to notify the instructor and OTA Program Director of absence prior to the assigned class time via e-mail.
-The student must indicate in the e-mail anticipated date of return to class and whether the absence is due to an emergency situation.
-If the absence is due to an emergent situation, documentation must be provided to the OTA Office prior to the return to class..
-Do not send reports of absence via a classmate.
-Students are responsible for all material missed due to absences.
+Notification to Instructor of Absence – A student is required to notify the instructor of absence prior to the assigned class time via e-mail at a minimum.
+The student must indicate in the e-mail an anticipated date of return to class and whether the absence is due to an emergency situation.
+If the absence is due to an emergent situation, documentation must be provided to the OTA Office prior to the return to class.
+Do not send reports of absence via a classmate unless it is an emergent situation and you are required to follow up yourself as soon as able.

+Students are responsible for all material covered during time missed from the course.
 Any class material missed due to absence must be completed by the student at the convenience or discretion of the instructor.

 Examination Makeup: Students are required to attend all course examinations.
 If a student does not attend and does not notify the instructor of the absence in advance, the student will receive a zero on that examination.
-If there is a documented emergency, the instructor may consider an examination makeup in the Testing Center.
-THERE IS NO MAKEUP FOR SKILLS BASED TESTING or SCENARIO TESTING.
+If there is a documented emergency, the instructor may consider an examination makeup.
+THERE IS NO MAKEUP FOR SKILLS BASED LAB ACTIVITIES, LAB ASSIGNMENTS, SKILL TESTING or SCENARIO TESTING.
 THERE IS NO MAKE UP FOR QUIZZES.

+If a student leaves a scheduled class due to injury or illness and is referred to see a Healthcare Provider (e.g., an ER, Urgent care or clinic setting), the student must obtain a note clearing the student to return to class without restrictions prior to their return.
+This note must be written on letterhead or stamped with the facility stamp and signed by a Healthcare Provider.

+Should the student be dropped for excessive absences, the student will need to schedule an exit interview.
+If a student is dropped for excessive absences, this will count as a failed OTA Program attempt and a professional behavior issue with no re-entry option.

+For hybrid and online courses, see the course syllabus for attendance policies.